MdSamsuzzohaShayon/youthspike-event-management/README.md

  - On click setting button, a setting screen will appear
  - Rosters can be submitted only once
  - On Iphone we need to do passcode verification, to edit match or roster
- - Set default password for all captains and they can change their password later on
- - Send welcome email to all of our captains
  - Show sponsers only on the public view (Not in admin project)
  - Make sure of Test Driven Development (Unit testing, End To End Testing)
  - On Click team, it will redirect to roster
  - ✅✅ Upload sponsors logo and all images to Cloudinary
- - Add Name of the sponsors
  - No division section inside roster design, (There are 3 different skills level means 3 sections)
  - Dicisions for best players or worst players (Types of event).
 It can be men's division, woman division
  - Coach/Captain can login and change profile picture
  - Coach/Captain can change 4 digit passcode
  - [Explaning Point spread](https://www.loom.com/share/1fa1717af21d4f19a01a3450721cd4f6)

+ - **Captain**
+ - When someone login as captain he can only see teams and matches
+ - Set default password for all captains and they can change their password later on
+ - Send welcome email to all of our captains
+ - From a single match -> login as captain
+ - But coach/captain can change only his team

  - **Event**
  - ✅✅ League director can change anything in his event
- - But coach/captain can change only his team
  - Getting error with updating event
+ - Add Name of the sponsors

  - **Match**
  - For a new match there will be whole new setup  (rounds, nets, etc)